Need help with state nomination?

 • if any study from your full-time course was completed at a reduced study load, evidence demonstrating this was approved by your awarding education provider.
 Study completed at a reduced study load due to credits for study completed outside of Western Australia is not eligible.

-The education provider determines whether a course is full-time or part-time.
+The education provider determines whether a course is full time or part time.
 The onus is on the applicant to provide evidence to show two years of living and studying in Western Australia.

 We can provide you with information about the State nomination application process and criteria, but we cannot help you with your application or provide migration advice.
-Legally, this can only be provided by a registered migration agent.

-The processing time is for a 'decision ready' application.
-Decision ready means that you have provided all the documentation required for WA Migration Services to complete an assessment.
 If WA Migration Services asks for more information, then your application is not decision ready until all information is provided.
 This may delay the processing of your application.
-Once your application is decision ready, it will be assessed and a final outcome will be issued within the advertised processing time.

 You will need to provide a scanned copy of your employment contract when you lodge your State nomination application.
 It must be for full time employment in your nominated (or closely related) occupation for the required duration.
 If applicable through the General stream, the contract must be for at least six (6) months.
-Full time employment is an average of at least 35 hours per week and you can provide two contracts to meet this requirement.

 The contract must include: